The Comprehensive Guide to Vitamin B7 (Biotin)

 Introduction

-Vitamin B7, also known as Biotin, is a coenzyme that plays a vital role in nutrient metabolism.
+Vitamin B7, also known as Biotin, plays an essential role as a coenzyme in the metabolic processes of nutrients.
 It's essential for converting food into energy, supporting various cellular functions, and contributing to overall health.

 Chemical Composition and Structure